Search results for

 Design and finish

 Depending on which build material you choose, Apple’s watches are available in several different finishes.
 However, all base models adhere to the same design and internal specs.
 You will find a back button, digital crown, and large, colorful AMOLED display on devices in either material.
-Aluminum and stainless steel watches are available in the following colors:
+The Apple Watch Series 10 lineup is available in the following colors:

 • Silver